Evidence: dangerous tipping points

 Dangerous tipping points

 - Earth systems are complex, dynamic, and interdependent.
-While they can absorb small shocks, large changes and feedback effects can push them to critical thresholds beyond which a tiny change will ‘tip’ them into very different states like falling dominoes.
+While they can absorb small shocks, large changes and feedback effects can push them to critical thresholds beyond which a tiny change will ‘tip’ them into very different states like falling dominoes (Video 3).

-- Tipping points (Fig. 1) are often non-linear, i.e, they often happen abruptly rather than gradually, may be irreversible in human time-frames, and trigger greenhouse gas emissions from natural sinks (for example permafrost) over which we have no control, threatening both the natural environment and us (Video 1).
+- Tipping points (Fig. 1) are often non-linear, i.e, they often happen abruptly rather than gradually, may be irreversible in human time-frames, and trigger greenhouse gas emissions from natural sinks (e.g., melting permafrost and the Amazon rainforest turning from a carbon sink into a carbon source) over which we have no control, threatening both the natural environment and us (Video 1).

 - Greenhouse gas emissions and biodiversity loss—over which we do have control—are passing critical thresholds, tipping the climate into a state that we humans have never before experienced.

 - Governments agree that to ‘avoid a critical threshold above which the planet could experience irreversible catastrophic impacts‘, global temperatures must not exceed 1.5°C above pre-Industrial levels.
-However, calculations how to stay below 1.5°C did not consider tipping points.
+However, calculations how to stay below 1.5°C ignore tipping points.